mitesh1612/blog/_posts/2022-03-26-journey-to-the-cloud.md

 comments: true
 ---

 This is a different style of deep dive.
 Today we will be taking a deep journey into the cloud, from where we started to where we are now and where we might go.
-For experience devs, this might not be super interestng and they will be familiar with a lot of concepts we will be talking about.
+For experienced devs, this might not be super interesting and they will be familiar with a lot of concepts we will be talking about.
 But I love the journey and the innovations that were made along the way to reach where we are right now, and hence this post.

-Also a sidenote, since I am only experienced with Azure mostly at the moment, I will try to avoid talking about specific cloud offerings here from any provider (to not make it a info doc about various services offered by different providers) and instead focus on the general concepts but there might be references to common offerings or their equivalents with major cloud providers.
+Also a side note, since I am only experienced with Azure mostly at the moment, I will try to avoid talking about specific cloud offerings here from any provider (to not make it a info doc about various services offered by Azure) and instead focus on the general concepts but there might be references to common offerings or their equivalents with major cloud providers.
 With all that, let's begin

 ## Introduction